 What help is there for people with special needs?

-Candidates may listen to the multiple choice theory questions and tutorials through a headset and the their required language.
+Candidates may listen to the multiple-choice theory questions and tutorials through a headset and their required language.
 Deaf candidates will take the test signed in the British Sign Language.

 What happens if I am dyslexic.

 Dyslexic candidates may listen to the questions through a headset.
 Candidates with dyslexia can also ask for an extra 40 minutes to sit the test.